Digital art of three piles of boxed up belongings for move-in day

 3. Umbrella

 No matter where you go to school, it will rain—it’s that simple.
 Once you get caught in the rain, you will never let it happen again.
-But if you buy a mini umbrella and keep it in your purse or backpack, you won’t be caught unprepared in the first place.
-Don’t let the time you spent on your hair or interview outfit go to waste: buy an umbrella.
+But if you buy a mini umbrella and keep it in your purse or backpack or keep one in your car, you won’t be caught unprepared in the first place.
+Don’t let the time you spend on your hair or interview outfit go to waste: Buy an umbrella.

 4. Water bottle